Jmofuture/Jmofuture/README.md

 * 🌍  I'm based in Montevideo
 * ✉️  You can contact me at [Email](mailto:jeanolmedillo@outlook.com)
-* 🧠  I'm learning - SQL
+* 🧠  I'm learning - SQL & R
 * 🤝  I'm open to collaborating on Data Analyst projects
 * ⚡  A fan of video games, horror and superhero movies.